 Allergy Information – Chestnut and Rosemary Scones

-Chestnut and Rosemary Scones are gluten-free and vegan as well as… celery free, coconut free, garlic free, lupin free, mustard free, nightshade free, onion free, peanut free, sesame free, soya free.
+Chestnut and Rosemary Scones are gluten-free and vegan as well as… low FODMAP, celery free, coconut free, garlic free, lupin free, mustard free, nightshade free, onion free, peanut free, sesame free, soya free.

 Top Tips – Chestnut and Rosemary Scones

 To bake the scones, I use a large flat baking sheet.
 It allows the scones to cook evenly.